Indiscernible Subspaces and Minimal Wide Types: Counterexamples

 \begin{prop} Let $T$ be a complex Banach theory.
 Let $V$ be an indiscernible subspace in some model of $T$.
 For any non-zero $a\in V$ and $\lambda \in \mathbb{C} \setminus \{0\}$, if $\lambda a \in V$, then $\lambda \in \mathbb{R}$. \end{prop} \begin{proof} Assume that for some non-zero vector $a$, both $a$ and $ia$ are in $V$.
 We have that $(a,ia)\equiv(ia,a)$, but $(a,ia)\models d(ix,y)=0$ and $(ia,a)\not\models d(ix,y)=0$, which contradicts indiscernibility.
 Therefore we cannot have that both $a$ and $ia$ are in $V$.
 The same statement for $a$ and $\lambda a$ with $\lambda \in \mathbb{C}\setminus \mathbb{R}$ follows immediately, since $a,\lambda a \in V \Rightarrow ia \in V$. \end{proof}

-In the case of complex Hilbert space and other Hilbert spaces with a unitary Lie group action, this is the reason that indiscernible subspaces can fail to be type-definable.
+We could define a notion of \emph{complex indiscernible subspaces} in which types are uniquely determined by (complex-valued) inner products, and that may be appropriate for complex Banach theories, as evidenced by the following.
+In the case of complex Hilbert space and other Hilbert spaces with a unitary Lie group action, Proposition~\ref{prop:no-comp} is the reason that indiscernible subspaces can fail to be type-definable.
 We will explicitly give the simplest example of this.

-\begin{ex} Let $T$ be the theory of an infinite dimensional complex Hilbert space and let $\mathfrak{C}$ be the monster model of $T$. $T$ is inseparably categorical, but for any partial type $\Sigma$ over any small set of parameters $A$, $\Sigma(\mathfrak{C})$ is not an infinite dimensional indiscernible subspace (over $\varnothing$).
+\begin{ex} Let $T$ be the theory of an infinite dimensional complex Hilbert space and let $\mathfrak{C}$ be the monster model of $T$. $T$ is inseparably categorical, but for any partial type $\Sigma$ over any small set of parameters $A$, $\Sigma(\mathfrak{C})$ is not an infinite dimensional (real) indiscernible subspace (over $\varnothing$).

 \end{ex} \begin{proof} $T$ is clearly inseparably categorical by the same reasoning that the theory of real infinite dimensional Hilbert spaces is inseparably categorical (being an infinite dimensional complex Hilbert space is first-order and there is a unique infinite dimensional complex Hilbert space of each infinite density character).